 Device actions are a set of tools and APIs that allow you to extend what the Assistant can do, in the devices you develop, to take full potential of their hardware capabilities.

-- Ok Google, is my flight on time?
+- Ok Google, turn on the light.

-- Ok Google, turn on.
+- Hey Google, turn my light on.

 - Ok Google, set the brightness to 50%.

 - Hey Google, set the temperature to 98 degrees.